kostis-codefresh/rollouts-autoscaling-example/README.md

 ## Example 03 - Blue/Green with autoscaling

 In this example we have an [autoscaler](03-hpa-bg/hpa.yaml) for our Rollout.
 It defines minimum pods as 1 and maximum as 10.
-It monitors CPU and memory usage for our pods.
+It monitors memory usage for our pods.

 ```
 cd 03-hpa-bg